practice

 At the monastery, lay practitioners also participated in scheduled practice sessions, Chod feasts and Cham.
 There was no formal training program; aspiring Chodpas learned-by-doing and asking questions of other practitioners.
 Inquire around the Boudha Stupa and you will likely meet someone that came to the monastery to practice.

 Rinpoche rarely gave public teachings in Nepal.
 When he did, talks were in Tibetan and without translation.
-Western students that wished to ask Lama Wangdu questions about practice visited him during his public audience hours; interviews were typically quite short.
+Western students who wished to ask Lama Wangdu questions about practice visited him during his public audience hours; interviews were typically quite short.

 Teaching and Practice in the United States – First invited by Swami Chetananda of the Movement Center, to teach Chod, Rinpoche came to the United State almost twenty years ago.
 During his early visits, Rinpoche gave empowerments and practice instructions for Chod and related practices and sponsored translations of the necessary practice texts.
-Today the center has a practice community that meets weekly.